Kenneth Lonergan: Career

-1982–1999: Early theatre work
+1980–1999: Early success off-Broadway

 Lonergan's first theatrical success came with the play This Is Our Youth (1996) which opened off-Broadway Intar Theatre by The New Group.
 The play revolved around three young adults navigating friendship, identity, and disillusionment in 1980s New York City.
 The cast included Mark Ruffalo, Josh Hamilton, and Missy Yager and was directed by Mark Brokaw.
 Greg Evans of Variety wrote, "What we have is two hours of conversation among the three characters, and as finely written as the dialogue is" adding, "Lonergan’s ear is unfailing".

-It was followed by what is considered Lonergan's breakthrough play, The Waverly Gallery (2000), based on his grandmother's Greenwich Village gallery.
-The play revolves around a family reacting to an elderly woman in early stages of dementia.
+Lonergan's breakthrough play, The Waverly Gallery (2000), based on his grandmother's Greenwich Village gallery, revolves around a family reacting to an elderly woman in early stages of dementia.
 The original cast included Eileen Heckart, Josh Hamilton, Maureen Anderman, and Mark Blum.
 It opened Off-Broadway at the Promenade Theater in March 2000 directed by Scott Ellis.
 Charles Isherwood of Variety declared, "Anyone who has lived through this sad process with a relative will be awed by the verisimilitude of both Heckart's acting and Lonergan's writing."
 For his work he was named as a finalist for the Pulitzer Prize for Drama.

-Lonergan's film career began with his screenplay for the crime comedy Analyze This (1999) starring Robert De Niro and Billy Crystal as a gangster and his therapist, respectively.
+Lonergan's film career started with his screenplay for the crime comedy Analyze This (1999) starring Robert De Niro and Billy Crystal as a gangster and his therapist, respectively.

+2000–2009: Transition to film

 Lonergan directed his own screenplay for You Can Count on Me (2000) which was executive produced by Martin Scorsese.
-The film starred Laura Linney and Mark Ruffalo, and film earned Lonergan a nomination for the Academy Award for Best Original Screenplay.
+The film starred Laura Linney and Mark Ruffalo, earning Lonergan a nomination for the Academy Award for Best Original Screenplay.
 He was subsequently offered a job writing the live-action comedy The Adventures of Rocky and Bullwinkle (2000).

-2002–2016: Work as a film director

 In 2001 he wrote the play Lobby Hero which premiered off-Broadway at Playwrights Horizons starring Glenn Fitzgerald, Heather Burns, and Tate Donovan.
-The following year Lonergan contributed to the screenplay for Martin Scorsese's historical epic Gangs of New York (2002) for which he earned his second nomination for the Academy Award for Best Original Screenplay.
+In 2002, Lonergan contributed to the screenplay for Martin Scorsese's historical epic Gangs of New York (2002) for which he earned his second nomination for the Academy Award for Best Original Screenplay.

 In 2005, filming took place for his second film as writer/director, Margaret, starring Anna Paquin, Matt Damon, Matthew Broderick, and J. Smith-Cameron.
-The film spent over five years in post-production, with Lonergan, the producers and various editors unable to agree on its final cut, resulting in multiple legal disputes.
+The film was in post-production for over five years, with Lonergan, the producers and various editors unable to agree on its final cut, resulting in multiple legal disputes.
 It was finally released in 2011.
 Margaret ranked 31st in a 2016 BBC poll of the 21st century's greatest films.
 His play The Starry Messenger premiered Off-Broadway in 2009 and starred his wife J. Smith-Cameron, Matthew Broderick, and Kieran Culkin.